nickdrivergit/basic-kotlin-exchange-api/README.md

 It exposes endpoints to place **limit orders**, view the **order book**, and read **recent trades**.
 Built with **Kotlin + Vert.x**, tested with **JUnit 5**, and packaged via **Docker**.

-> Status: Basic Orderbook + HMAC auth for POST /api/orders
+> Status: Engine + API stable.
+Multi‑symbol in‑memory order books, HMAC auth for POST /api/orders, order book snapshot and recent trades endpoints, CI and JMH benchmarks in place.

 ---